AttackOnJasper/University-notes/psych253/psych253.md

 - Heat & aggression are weakly correlated

 ### Frustration & aggression
-- Frustration-aggression theory: frustrate
+- Frustration-aggression theory: frustration always leads to aggression
-	- Study (Dollard, Doob, Miller)
+	- Study (Dollard, Doob, Miller) - aggression to the agent that blocks the goal; if cannot reach then displaced
 	- Frustrates when goal is blocked. e.g. American South -> if cotton production is low -> more slaves die
 - Revision: frustration -> anger -> aggression
 	- Aggressive cues